icelab/dotfiles/README.md

 export EDITOR=$VISUAL
 ```

+## Combine with your personal dotfiles

+The `rcrc` configuration in these dotfiles looks for a separate `~/.dotfiles-personal` direcotry.
+If you create this directory, fill it with dotfiles, and then run `rcup`, those personal dotfiles will be used in combination with (and in preference to) these ones.
+See [Tim's dotfiles](https://github.com/timriley/dotfiles) as an example.

 ## Credits

 Thanks to Thoughtbot for [their dotfiles](https://github.com/thoughtbot/dotfiles), which formed the basis for this collection, and [rcm](https://github.com/thoughtbot/rcm).